 ...but you can read some preliminary information here:

-The main focus for our International Best Practice Team is to develop our Global Transparency Index which will highlight best practice in the most transparent countries and allow different countries to benchmark themselves against others.
+Team GTI is al about our Global Transparency Index initiative which will highlight best practice in the most transparent countries and allow different countries to benchmark themselves against others.

 It will be a country-by-country assessment of the transparency of different pension systems around the world.
 Our initial focus is the UK, USA, Canada, Australia and the Netherlands.